 So now I can tell you the river follows an ancient lava flow.

 This photo (above) from Pilchard’s archive shows that not much changes at Wannon Falls apart from the amount of water and access to the bottom of the falls.
-But his interests have changed too – instead of the waterfall, he was (unsuccessfully) scanning the tree tops, as the picnic ground is a known Powerful Owl habitat.
+But his interests have changed too.
+Instead of the waterfall, he was (unsuccessfully) scanning the tree tops, as the picnic ground is a known Powerful Owl habitat.

-But we were both fascinated by the water at nearby Nigretta Falls, upstream, and part of the same river system.
+We were both fascinated by the water at nearby Nigretta Falls, upstream, and part of the same river system.
 Absolute virgin territory (ie the first visit for both of us) these falls are supposedly on the site of a super volcano!!